Traditional Arts Apprenticeships

 What things should I consider when creating my apprenticeship work plan?

-The master and the apprentice need to meet and talk through plans for the apprenticeship.
+The mentor and the apprentice need to meet and talk through plans for the apprenticeship.
 Among the points to be clarified are where, when, how often, and how long each training session will be.
 Goals for learning specific techniques or processes also should be determined.
-The master artist is responsible for monitoring the apprentice’s progress, as outlined in the application work plan.
+The mentor artist is responsible for monitoring the apprentice’s progress, as outlined in the application work plan.

 What if we need to make changes to the work plan?